pappasam/config/scripts/ubuntu/README.md

 Download relevant nerd fonts from here: <https://www.nerdfonts.com/font-downloads>

-1. Download a Nerd Font
+1. Download a Nerd Font (I recommend `FiraMono Nerd Font` as of 2023-09-28).
-2. Unzip and copy to `~/.fonts`.
-Note: it's possible this has changed to `~/.fontconfig` in the latest versions of Ubuntu / Mint.
+2. Unzip and copy to `~/.local/share/fonts`.
+In the past, this was `~/.fonts` and `~/.fontconfig`.
-3. Run the command `fc-cache -fv` to manually rebuild the font cache.
+3. Optionally, run the command `fc-cache -fv` to manually rebuild the font cache.

 ### Pandoc